nhantrichuyenanh/rblxstudio/md.Lua Learning/ManyWaysToCreateARainbowEffect.md

 end
 ```
 ##### ● Fixed hue increment
-> A full rainbow cycle lasts around 4.25 seconds for both versions, depending on the timing of task.wait().
+> A full rainbow cycle lasts around 4.25 seconds in both versions, depending on the timing of task.wait().
 ```
 -- Version A
 local hue = 0